SciML/Catalyst.jl/docs/src/home.md

 ```

 ## Elaborate example
 In the above example, we used basic Catalyst-based workflows to simulate a simple model.
+Here we
-Here we instead show how various Catalyst features can compose to create a much more advanced model.
-Our model describes how the volume of a cell ($V$) is affected by a growth factor ($G$).
-The growth factor only promotes growth while in its phosphorylated form ($Gᴾ$).
-The phosphorylation of $G$ ($G \to Gᴾ$) is promoted by sunlight (modelled as the cyclic sinusoid $kₐ*(sin(t)+1)$) phosphorylates the growth factor (producing $Gᴾ$).
-When the cell reaches a critical volume ($V$) it goes through cell division.
+instead show how various Catalyst features can compose to create a much more advanced model.
+Our
+model describes how the volume of a cell ($V$) is affected by a growth factor ($G$).
+The growth
+factor only promotes growth while in its phosphorylated form ($Gᴾ$).
+The phosphorylation of $G$
+($G \to Gᴾ$) is promoted by sunlight (modeled as the cyclic sinusoid $kₐ*(sin(t)+1)$), which
+phosphorylates the growth factor (producing $Gᴾ$).
+When the cell reaches a critical volume ($V$)
+it undergoes through cell division.
 First, we declare our model:
 ```@example home_elaborate_example
 using Catalyst
 cell_model = @reaction_network begin